erdenbatuhan/A-Vaila-Ball/README.md

-# Flappy Ball (Mobile Version)
+# A Vaila Ball (Mobile Version)
-A game called Flappy Ball.
+A game called A Vaila Ball.